Hardziyevich/specific-group/java-programming/doc/oop/modifiers.md

 # Access Modifiers

-Intention: In this lesson, you will learn about the private, public and protected data members.
+Intention: You will learn about the private, public and protected data members.

 In Java, we can impose access restrictions on different data members and member functions.
 The restrictions are specified through <b>access modifiers</b>.
 Access modifiers are tags we can associate with